MG Software.

 Docker runs your containers, Kubernetes orchestrates them at scale.
 But when is Docker Compose enough and when do you actually need Kubernetes?

-Docker and Kubernetes are not direct competitors but complementary technologies.
-Docker is essential for building and packaging containers - virtually every containerization workflow starts here.
-Kubernetes builds on this by adding orchestration: automatic scaling, self-healing, and management of large numbers of containers across clusters.
-For small projects, Docker with Compose is often sufficient.
-Once your application grows to multiple services with high availability requirements, Kubernetes becomes valuable.
-The real question is not which one to choose, but when you need Kubernetes on top of Docker.
+Docker and Kubernetes are not direct competitors but complementary technologies that together form the foundation of modern cloud-native architectures.
+Docker is essential for building and packaging containers, and virtually every containerization workflow starts here.
+Kubernetes builds on this by adding orchestration: automatic scaling, self-healing, rolling updates, and management of large numbers of containers across clusters.
+For small projects, Docker with Compose is often more than sufficient, and Kubernetes adds unnecessary complexity.
+Once your application grows to multiple services with high availability requirements, independent scalability needs, and multi-team deployments, Kubernetes becomes valuable.
+The core question is not which to choose, but when you need Kubernetes on top of Docker.
+Always start with Docker and add Kubernetes only when the operational complexity is justified by your scale and requirements.

 Docker and Kubernetes container orchestration compared